Apocalypse: The Twelve: Plot synopsis

 The Horsemen of Apocalypse kidnapped Cable, Mikhail Rasputin, Iceman, Sunfire and the Living Monolith.
 The X-Men, with Magneto's help, rushed to Egypt, to Apocalypse's lair.
 They were soon attacked by an army of Skrulls and followers of Apocalypse.
 Amidst the battle, Bishop, who had been trapped in an alternate future reality, appeared out of thin air, furthering the confusion.
 Thanks to illusions and lies, the agents of Apocalypse were able to kidnap all remaining members of the Twelve.
-It is revealed the legend of the Twelve is actually the grand design of Apocalypse, who started the rumors himself long ago and their true role was then explained at last.
-They are in fact twelve powerful mutants that Apocalypse wants to lure together, as he needs them to ascend to godhood.
+Their true role was then explained at last.
 Polaris and Magneto represented the opposing magnetic poles; Storm, Iceman and Sunfire represented the elements of nature; Cyclops, Jean, and Cable represented the unity of family (Father, Mother and Child), and chosen for the power of the Summers-Grey bloodline; Bishop and Mikhail represented the control over time and space; Xavier represented the power of mind and the Living Monolith represented the core.
 Placing the Twelve inside containment cells, part of an ages-old Celestial machine, Apocalypse would then siphon the energies of the "Eleven of Power" through the Living Monolith to start the machine, which would grant him omnipotence.
 However, Apocalypse knew his frail, centuries-old body would not be able to withstand such power.
 And that's when he revealed the thirteenth mutant, the X-Man, Nate Grey.
 He intended to transfer his consciousness into Nate's young body and then use the energies of the Twelve to evolve.